TayoM-G/computer-vision-rock-paper-scissors/README.md

    - Paper (an open hand)
    - Scissors (a fist with the index and middle fingers extended to form a "V").

-The player make a choice by counting down and then revealing their shape simultaneously.
-The winner is determined depending on the various
+The players make a choice by counting down and then revealing their shape simultaneously.
+The winner is determined depending on the various outcomes dependent on the shapes displayed by each player.

-This is an implementation of the Rock Paper Scissors game...
+This is an implementation of the Rock Paper Scissors game using a trained teachable-machine model that allows a single user to compete with the computer.

 The aim of the project is to produce a version of the Rock Paper Scissors game that is simple and clear for a single user to play.